Couples Counseling in Bethesda & Reston

 Couples Therapy and Counseling

-Couples Therapy, Relationship Therapy or Marriage counseling in Reston, VA and Bethesda, MD: Relationship or couples therapy helps clients understand each other, resolve conflicts, communicate effectively, and problem solve in a healthier way in order to improve relationship satisfaction.
+Couples Therapy, Relationship Therapy or Marriage counseling in Reston, VA, Bethesda, MD, and Washington, DC.: Relationship or couples therapy helps clients understand each other, resolve conflicts, communicate effectively, and problem solve in a healthier way in order to improve relationship satisfaction.
 Couples therapy can be short-term to help you move through a crisis or it may last for several months or more if the relationship has greatly deteriorated.
 In the event of separation or divorce, couples therapy can ease this very difficult process.
 Couples counseling offered by Dr. Durana in Reston, VA and Bethesda, MD focuses on problems between individuals, but these problems sometimes may also involve individual problems which may need to be addressed along with relationship conflicts.
 For example, someone who is depressed or anxious may also have difficulties in handling conflict.
 Beyond helping couples break out of negative cycles, the ultimate aim of couples counseling is to enhance intimacy, trust, satisfaction and love, and develop ways of relating that support each other’s core identities and life purposes.

 Dr. Durana’s resource based approach in couples therapy emphasizes what has worked, doing more behaviors that create success, discovering strengths and resources beneath the relationship symptoms, redirecting attention to the couples’ hopes and aspirations and developing behaviors that increase relationship satisfaction and happiness.